 #2 How to make them work more accurately

-When I first wrote the article on installing and wiring of a battery monitor, (See; Installing a Battery Monitor) I had originally intended to write this sister article to it, but I never got to it.
-Time flew and I am finally getting around to it now.
-Unfortunately this is the article that should have been written first as it is actually the far more important part of installing and using a battery monitor.
+When I first wrote the article on installing and wiring of a battery monitor, (See; Installing a Battery Monitor) I had originally intended to write this sister article to it, but never got to it.
+Unfortunately this is the article that should have been written first as it’s actually the far more important part of installing and using a battery monitor.

-The SOC tracking problems with Ah counters are well known among us electrical geeks, though no one ever really discusses it frankly or in an in-depth manner.
-While Ah counters are extremely accurate at counting ampere hours (Ah’s) it is what the Ah counter is counting these Ah’s against, an ever moving target called a battery, that creates the problems.
+The SoC (state of charge) tracking problems with Ah counters are well known among us electrical geeks, throughout industry, military etc..
+Unfortunately no one ever really discusses it frankly or in an in-depth manner.
+While Ah counters are extremely accurate at counting ampere hours (Ah) it is what the Ah counter is counting these ampere hours against, an ever moving target called a battery, that creates the problems.
 This article is going to show you why PROPER PROGRAMING PAYS.

-To sum it up in simple terms I have yet to come across a properly installed and properly calibrated Ah counter.
-I know this sounds shockingly surprising but when you fully understand and comprehend how these devices work, and how a battery ages, it becomes a lot clearer as to why I can suggest such craziness.
+To sum it up in simple terms we have yet to come more than a handful of properly installed and properly calibrated Ah counters.
+Most of the time the failure of the install is in the programming, typically a lack thereof.
+However, the shunt wiring is confusing for some boat owners who conduct a DIY install as well as some professionals.
+I know this sounds shockingly surprising, but when you fully understand and comprehend how Coulomb counting works, and how a battery ages, it becomes a lot clearer as to why such craziness can be stated.

-As a marine electrician who is physically set up to test batteries for their true Ah capacity, I note the screen on the battery monitor when I remove batteries and bring them to my shop for testing.
-This is simple; I have not yet seen an Ah counter programmed to within 10% of actual tested capacity and most are far worse than a 10% error.
+This is simple; We have not yet seen an Ah counter’s SoC be within 10% of actual tested capacity and most are far worse than a 10% error.
 Is this the fault of the Ah counter?
-No, it is the fault of improper use and poor programming.
+No, it’s not.
+It’s the fault of improper use, lack of understanding and poor programming.

 FACT: Ah or Coulomb Counters are very accurate at counting Ah’s but they do not track changes in your batteries health.
 They are simply calculators that rely on proper programming to yield a more accurate output.

-In this article I am not going to explain the actual button pushes to adjust your actual monitor, there are far too many products out there to do this with, but I am going to discuss the importance of each piece of the programming puzzle and why that part is critical to the performance of your Ah counter.
-Not all monitors offer all the programming features I will discuss.
-For example the earlier Victron BMV-600 & BMV-602 offered no temperature adjustments or temp sensor options.
+This article is not going to explain the actual button pushes to adjust your particular monitor, there are far too many products out there to do this with, but we are going to discuss the importance of each piece of the programming puzzle, and why that part is critical to the performance of your Ah counter.
+Not all monitors offer all the programming features that may be discussed here.
+For example, the earlier Victron BMV-600 & BMV-602 offered no temperature adjustments or temp sensor options, newer models do.
+Some Ah counters, early Victron’s and Xantrex battery monitors, offered an automatic calculation for charge efficiency and for others you’ll need to manually program the charge efficiency into the unit.

 Bare Minimum Programming Steps:

--Program Accurate Ah Capacity Of Your Bank (obtain through testing)
+-Program an Accurate Ah Capacity of Your Bank (best to obtain through testing)

 -Program Your Banks Peukert’s Constant (obtain from battery manufacturer or calculate)